Show your support! Please cast your vote!

 The Benefits of Choosing Selwyn Family Dental

-Teeth Whitening for Life Program
+Teeth Whitening for Life Program only $399

-When the nerve of your tooth becomes infected, a successful root canal treatment lets you keep the tooth rather than having to pull it out. out.
+When the nerve of your tooth becomes infected, a successful root canal treatment lets you keep the tooth rather than having to pull it out.
 Keeping your tooth helps prevent your other teeth from drifting out of line and causing jaw problems.
 Saving a natural tooth avoids having to replace it with an artificial one.

 What is Root Canal Treatment?